 The ESR is completed on or before the second Tuesday in March of each year to comply with the Water Code and to provide the Board with the necessary information to determine whether a replenishment assessment will be needed in the ensuing year to purchase replenishment water and to fund projects and programs related to water quality and replenishment activities.
-However, in the subsequent months leading up to the adoption of the replenishment assessment in April or May, new information used by the Board of Directors when they adopt the replenishment assessment is reflected in an updated ESR that is published after adoption of the replenishment assessment in April or May.
+However, in the subsequent months leading up to the adoption of the replenishment assessment in April or May, new information may be received that affects the findings presented in the March ESR.
+The final information used by the Board of Directors when they adopt the replenishment assessment is reflected in an updated ESR that is published after adoption of the replenishment assessment in April or May.